benjaminhon/personal-blog/src/markdown/philosophy/2016-8-31-review-of-the-moral-argument.md

 <br>

-Rather than dealing with each specific example, we should question their origin, whether it is objective or not.
-It seems that the origin lies with our sense of 'right' and 'wrong' (or **sense of morality**).
 Experientially, our sense of morality appears to be just as *basic* as our other senses and unless a very plausible *defeater* appears, we are fully rational to believe it.

 ## Is Evolution a Defeater?
 --------------------------------------------------------------------------------